Sen2Agri/Sen2Agri-System/FAQ.md

        and product_name like 'S2B%';"
 ```

+## What are the statuses from the `downloader_history` table?

+The `status_id` values from the `downloader_history` define the status of processing of an L1C product.
+The possible statuses are defined in the table `downloader_status` and they are:
+- 1 - "downloading" - the L1C product is currently downloading.
+- 2 - "downloaded" - the L1C product was succesfully downloaded but not yet processed by MACCS
+- 3 - "failed" - the download of the L1C product failed but it will be retried later
+- 4 - "aborted" - the download of the L1C product failed for all retries performed (maximum 3 retries).
+No other retries will be performed on this product.
+- 41 - "download_ignored" - the L1C product contains none of the tiles configured for this site (in case tile filtering is used) and will not be processed by MACCS.
+- 5 - "processed" - the L1C product was succesfully processed by MACCS and a valid L2A product corresponding to this L1C is present on the disk and in the `product` table.
+- 6 - "processing_failed" - the L1C product was successfully downloaded but MACCS failed in processing it (either due to cloud percentage over 90% or due to another error)
+- 7 - "processing" - the L1C product was successfully downloaded and MACCS is currently processing it.

 ## Jobs are not running or `SLURM` does not start

 You can check the `SLURM` status with: